 The cozy hideaway areas of your kids' rooms are easy.
 They're 99 percent imagination and 1 percent perspiration.

-Usually no investment is required.
+Usually, no investment is required.
 This is good parenting stuff.
 Since kids love hideaways so much, why not get a bit creative in their rooms?

 My 10-year-old has a homespun version: a bunk tent.
-Because she always sleeps on the top of her bunk bed, the lower bunk has become her secret space.
+The lower bunk has become her secret space because she always sleeps atop her bunk bed.
 It's all covered around with sheets, a girlie haven.
-And it's here just in time to transition her to the more-space-away-from-Mom-and-Dad-is essential tweens.